Eosinophilic Esophagitis (EoE)

 There are three main types of dietary therapy for EoE:

-- Empiric elimination diet – This is a very effective treatment that involves avoiding major food allergens.
+1. Empiric elimination diet – This is a treatment that involves avoiding major food allergens.
 Your doctor may have you try this diet without allergy testing.
 There are different versions of this diet.
 The six-food elimination diet removes milk, egg, wheat, soy, nuts, and seafood.
 Another version removes four allergens: milk, egg, wheat, and soy.
 Or your doctor might have you remove only cow’s milk.
 According to studies, the four-food elimination diet is the most effective dietary therapy for EoE.2

-- Testing-directed elimination diet – In some cases, food allergy testing may help determine which foods to avoid.
+2. Testing-directed elimination diet – In some cases, food allergy testing may help determine which foods to avoid.
 Before starting this diet, your doctor will do allergy testing to identify food allergies.
 Two main types of allergy tests may be used: skin prick tests (“scratch tests”) and specific IgE (sIgE) blood test.
 Both tests check for specific allergic responses to foods.
 If you or your child tests positive to a food, the doctor will usually recommend removing that food from the diet.
 The doctor may also recommend you remove cow’s milk because it can often show as a false negative on allergy tests.
 More recent guidelines have de-emphasized the role of testing.

 After some time on dietary therapy, you may be able to add food back to your diet by doing a food trial.
 In a food trial, you will add food back one ingredient at a time.
 This helps determine which foods are causing a reaction.
 Food trials begin after symptoms go away from diet therapy.
 If symptoms return, the doctor may perform another biopsy to see if eosinophils have returned.
 It is important to remember that the foods that trigger EoE can change over time.